 Are Public Pensions a ‘Gravy Train’ and Other Answers To Your Questions

-Paul Solman answers questions from NewsHour viewers and web users on business and economic news here on his Making Sen$e page.
+Paul Solman answers questions from NewsHour viewers and web users on business and economic news most days on his Making Sen$e page.
 Here are Wednesday’s queries.

 Name: Ava Stanton

 Question: The rating agencies that sold us down the river and rated worthless CDOs [collateralized debt obligations] AAA are now the agencies that will determine the credit rating of the entire U.S. government?
 Doesn’t that seem farcical?